By Jackie Fedyk

 Massage can get rid of cellulite.

-No, however exercising and engaging in a fitness routine can reduce cellulite, and massage can help you recover from that pain in the arse.
+No–if it did, we would be millionaires!
+However exercising and engaging in a fitness routine can reduce cellulite, and massage can help you recover from that pain in the arse.

 You must drink water after a massage.